issp-center-dev/ODAT-SE/doc/en/source/algorithm/exchange.rst

 In this file, the index of an initial point :math:`i` is specified by the first column, and the indices of final points :math:`j` are specified by the second and successive columns.

-An utility tool, ``py2dmat_neighborlist`` is available for generating a neighborhood-list file from a mesh file.
+An utility tool, ``odatse_neighborlist`` is available for generating a neighborhood-list file from a mesh file.
 For details, please see :doc:`../tool`.

 .. code-block::